 Orchis latifolia Linn. is commonly known as Panja, Salam-Panja, Salep, Hath-Panja or Hatajari.
 It got all these local names due to its hand like roots.
 The appearance of its root is like a palm with fingers.
 Salam-panja is found in Himalaya at altitudes of 2, 500-5000m in damp places.
 It is an orchid plant and bears purple flowers.
 It has fleshy tuberous roots.
 These roots are used for medicinal purpose.

-In Unani, the roots of plant are considered aphrodisiac and nervine tonic.
+In Unani, the roots of the plant are considered aphrodisiac and nervine tonic.
 The roots are cooling, emollient, aphrodisiac, rejuvenating and tonic.

 - Hindi: Salampanja, Salam